kgriffiths10/kgriffiths10/README.md

 # Hello, I'm Katya! 👋

 ## About Me
-I'm a computer science student passionate about technology, coding, and learning new things.
-Currently pursuing my degree in Computer Science at Bishop's Unviersity.
-I love to explore various areas within computer science, including software development, machine learning, and cybersecurity.
+I'm a computer science graduate passionate about technology, coding, and learning new things having pursued a degree in Computer Science at Bishop's Unviersity.
+I love to explore various areas within computer science, with a focus on fullstack engeineering.

 Currently seeking internships & entry-level roles in Software Engineering | Passionate about Frontend & Full Stack Development, Product Design, and UI/UX 🚀